veni-vidi-code/VirusTotalDiscordBot/README.md

 # VirusTotalDiscordBot
 Simple Discord Bot that scans messages in Servers for urls and files and checks them with virus total

+Why this instead of the one already hosted?
+Many people want to know who gets their files and can read their messages or want to change parts of the code.
+So i quickly wrote this bot in python, which allows it to be integrated into most other bots as well

 It is still in alpha and im working on it